ceph/ceph/doc/cephfs/nfs.rst

 NFS
 ===

 CephFS namespaces can be exported over NFS protocol using the `NFS-Ganesha NFS server`_.
+This document provides information on configuring NFS-Ganesha clusters manually.
+The simplest and preferred way of managing NFS-Ganesha clusters and CephFS exports is using ``ceph nfs ...`` commands.
+See :doc:`/mgr/nfs` for more details.
+As the deployment is done using cephadm or rook.

 Requirements
 ============